monadplus/dotfiles/README.md

 When installing xmonad with pacman, it will also install the newest ghc.

-If you install a new ghc (i.e. nix-env -iA ghcXXX), calling `xmonad --recompile` will fail.

-You need to remove the installed ghc
+If you install a new ghc (i.e. nix-env -iA ghcXXX), calling `xmonad --recompile` will fail because xmonad falls to the new installed ghc without the xmonad libraries.
+For this reason the `~/.nixpkgs/config.nix` has xmonad libraries installed.

-> Remove xmonad and ghc from arcolinux installation.
-Use the one from the nix script
+**Do NOT remove the installed GHC from pacman** since the one installed from nix cannot be found by the root and the computer will not boot.
+It would be possible to remove it and sourcing nix from root but not sure how to do it.

 > The default xmonad captures Ctrl+w for screen swapping.

 #### Bluetooth: can't connect/remove device